naveensivakumar14/ZATN/README.md

 //male  - './male.json'
 //female - './female.json'

-# 19-11-2024: Creating an HTTP server using Node.js
+#  Class 5 : 19-11-2024: Creating an HTTP server using Node.js

 Understanding the HTTP module and its role in building servers.
 Setting up a basic HTTP server to handle client requests and responses.